-A chemical peel is a procedure using a chemical solution to improve the texture of one’s face, and helps remove damaged layers of the skin.
+A Chemical Peel is a procedure that uses a chemical solution to improve the texture, lines, brightness and cell turnover of one’s face.
+It helps by removing damaged layers of the skin.

 Chemical Peel Procedure